LordAlucard90/Angular-Tutorial/10 - HTTP/readme.md

     }
 }
 ```
-In oder to use it in the application, must be added in the app module in the
+In order to use it in the application, must be added in the app module in the
 following way:
 ```typescript
 @NgModule({